Why do i need an accredited mediator to sign the court application form?

 If there has been an allegation of domestic violence which has then led to the police taking action, or in the case of a civil dispute involving domestic violence, then MIAMS is not required, and the mediator must express this on the C100 form.

 Note that for this to be the case, the allegation and subsequent action must have taken place within the last 12 months.

-If there has been a dispute on financial grounds, and there is bankruptcy, then this may be included as a reason not to attend MIAMS on form FM1.
+If there has been a dispute on financial grounds, and there is bankruptcy, then this may be included as a reason not to attend MIAMS on C100 form.

 From April 2014 the Children and Families bill will change the law around MIAMS.
-This is a complex matter which will impact upon legal aid and make MIAMS meetings more prevelant, but at FAMILY MEDIATION 1 we can keep you appraised of any legal changes that occur.
+This is a complicated matter which will impact upon legal aid and make MIAMS meetings more prevalent, but at MIAMS Family Mediation Service we can keep you appraised of any statutory changes that occur.

 Contact us for Family Mediation today – 03300 101 354